rust-lang/rust-installer/README.md

 * Add --docdir flag.
 Is there a standard name for this?
 * Remove doc directories on uninstall.
 * Remove empty directories on uninstall?
+* Install bulk  dirs using 'install -d', not 'cp'